TimMeiwald/ELFGenerator/README.md

 Currently you also need to manually provide memory alignment and positioning information to the segments since it's not a completed project yet and WIP.

 TODO: Add sections.
-TODO: Add automatic memory alignment etc.
+TODO: Add automatic memory alignment and positioning etc.
 TODO: Add and test most significant byte order.